George Brett Rookie Cards

 1975 Topps George Brett card #228

 The 1975 Topps George Brett rookie (card #228) is the most valuable card in the set.
 This is impressive considering the set also has the rookie card for Hall of Famers Robin Yount, Gary Carter, and Jim Rice.
-George Brett is one of the greatest 3rd basemen his history and he achieved many great accomplishments in his long career.
-George Brett won three batting titles and played in 13 All Star games.
+George Brett is one of the greatest 3rd basemen in history and he achieved many great accomplishments in his long career.
+George Brett won three batting titles and played in 13 All-Star games.
 Any rookie card of a player with those accomplishments will be in demand.
 However, there are additional factors that make the George Brett rookie even more valuable:

 - Tough Set: The 1975 Topps set has color from border to border.
-Cards from this era that have colorful borders are harder to find it good shape than cards with white borders.
+Cards from this era that have colorful borders are harder to find in good shape than cards with white borders.
 That is because the colored border makes it easy to see any imperfections.
 George Brett rookies in mint condition are tough to find and very valuable.

 1975 Topps Baseball Set Details